herajda/codedu/README.md

 When this variable is configured, the frontend login page presents a "Bakalari" tab that communicates with Bakaláři directly so credentials are never sent to the CodeEdu server.

+The SvelteKit frontend also needs `PUBLIC_TURNSTILE_SITE_KEY` so it can render the Turnstile widget on the registration page.

 You can copy `backend/.env.example` and adjust it for your environment.